henichole/eCommerce-Project/starting_with_questions.md

 SQL Queries:
             SELECT
                 country,
                 city,
-    SUM(transactionRevenue) AS total_transaction_revenue
+              	SUM(CAST(transactionrevenue AS integer))
             FROM
                 all_sessions
+            where transactionrevenue IS NOT null
             GROUP BY
                 country,
                 city
-ORDER BY
+            ORDER BY 3
-    total_transaction_revenue DESC;
+            --indicates the number of column of selected table DESC;